 Cash vs. Accrual Basis

-One important thing to know before you get started analyzing your profit and loss statement is whether you are on a cash basis or accrual basis of accounting.
+One important thing to know before you get started analyzing your profit and loss statement is whether you are on a cash or accrual basis of accounting.

-With a cash basis, revenue and expenses are recognized when there’s movement of cash (for example, if you agree to pay a vendor $50 for a service in a month, you don’t account for that until the $50 leaves my bank).
+With a cash basis, revenue and expenses are recognized when there’s movement of cash (for example, if you agree to pay a vendor $50 for a service in a month, you don’t account for that until the $50 leaves the bank).

 The accrual method accounts for revenue when it is earned (before the money reaches the bank) and expenses when they are incurred (but before the vendors have been paid).